-The Study will give us a clear understanding of the growth area's unique needs and potential and will ensure that future economic growth and that the necessary transport, water and utilities (power and telecommunication) infrastructure decisions are coordinated and aligned.
+The Study will give us a clear understanding of the growth area's unique needs and potential and will ensure that future economic growth and the necessary transport, water and utilities (power and telecommunication) infrastructure decisions are coordinated and aligned.

 A key focus for the Study will be to identify how Future Proof can give effect to the government’s direction of lifting economic productivity and freight efficiency through enhancements in transport safety, connectivity and travel times.
 However as well as economic development, the Study will also focus on natural, environmental and cultural considerations.